Timeframe picker

 (by 15 min)

-The NQL query considers four 15-minute time buckets.
+The NQL query takes into account four 15-minute time buckets.
 The amount of data that the last 15-minute bucket contains depends on what time the user loads the dashboard.
 This means that for the last hour, the user will see anywhere from 45 minutes of data to 59 minutes of data.

 Viewer time = 18:39